Will the Republican Party hold exactly 56 Senate seats after the 2026 midterm elections?

 Alerts

 In-app banners fire as soon as a rule is satisfied.
-Email, Telegram, and Discord delivery are coming soon — every existing rule will keep working without changes.
+Email digests are wired to a server-side cron and continue while your tabs are closed.
+Telegram and Discord are planned — every existing rule will keep working as channels light up.